 Factual error: Kevin Costner gets on the Washington Metro in Georgetown.
 There is no metro stop in Georgetown.
-Also when the doors of the metro close, it's not the doors of the Washington Metro.
-I think they are the doors of the LA Metro.
+Also when the doors of the metro close, it's not the doors of the Washington Metro - it's a Baltimore Subway Station and Train.

 Continuity mistake: During the room-by-room search in the Pentagon, Kevin Costner deliberately spills coffee on his uniform to avoid the witnesses seeing him.
 There is a huge wet spot on his left rear and down the back of his pant leg.
 A few seconds later, after he has excused himself to go to his office to change his uniform, he is seen in the hallway, only now the coffee stain is visibly smaller and more on the front of the pant leg.